 Watervliet is a somewhat small city located in the state of New York.
-With a population of 10,214 people and four constituent neighborhoods, Watervliet is the 183rd largest community in New York.
-Much of the housing stock in Watervliet was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 9,900 people and four constituent neighborhoods, Watervliet is the 183rd largest community in New York.
+Watervliet has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Watervliet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Watervliet isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Watervliet are a mix of both white- and blue-collar jobs.
 Overall, Watervliet is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Watervliet who work in office and administrative support (23.76%), sales jobs (9.04%), and management occupations (7.37%).
+There are especially a lot of people living in Watervliet who work in office and administrative support (17.37%), food service (9.77%), and sales jobs (8.68%).

-The education level of Watervliet citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.04% of adults 25 and older in Watervliet have a college degree.
+The education level of Watervliet citizens is a little higher than the average for US cities and towns: 21.63% of adults in Watervliet have at least a bachelor's degree.

-The per capita income in Watervliet in 2010 was $25,043, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,172 for a family of four.
+The per capita income in Watervliet in 2018 was $27,767, which is lower middle income relative to New York, and middle income relative to the rest of the US.
+This equates to an annual income of $111,068 for a family of four.
 However, Watervliet contains both very wealthy and poor people as well.

-Watervliet is a somewhat ethnically-diverse city.
+Watervliet is a very ethnically-diverse city.
 The people who call Watervliet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watervliet residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Watervliet include Italian, German, English, and Polish.
+Important ancestries of people in Watervliet include Irish, Italian, German, English, and French.

 The most common language spoken in Watervliet is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Urdu.